 How I Came To Be A Painter

-A couple of years later, I was playing alone in my room, when I got a whiff of something I had never smelled before.
-It was coming from down the corridor, from one of the rooms down there.
-I had to find out what it was!
-The scent led me to my sister Suzette’s room.
-There she was, sitting on the floor and painting with a Paint-By-Numbers kit.
-She was using real linseed oil colors.
-It’s hard to explain how I felt, but I distinctly remember thinking: “whatever she’s doing, that’s going to be my life”.
-The oiliness, the silkiness, the slipperiness, and the intensity of the colors she was using was just too much.
+Then a couple of years later, I was playing alone in my room, when I got a whiff of something I had never smelled before.
+It was coming from down the corridor, it was a luxurious almost food-like scent and I had to find out what it was.
+The scent led me to my sister’s room.
+There she was painting with a Paint-By-Numbers kit, she was using real oil colours, pigment embedded in linseed oil.
+I distinctly remember thinking: how do I get my hands on this stuff?.
+The intensity of the colours she was using was just too much.
 I finally got some thirteen years later.

 Throughout my childhood, my mother would dabble in oil paints.
 She would paint on small canvases on the floor and I would stand by and watch.
 When I was five I had to start school and they had a lot of cheap-o supplies so I drew there whenever we were given the opportunity which was rare enough in my book because we were there, of course, on the important business of being turned into obedient drones.
 As I got a bit older I was sent to attend another drone-friendly school but they had actual art classes.
 I was never any good in the class, I wouldn’t do the assigned exercises and showed no real talent.
 The teacher would set-up a vase of flowers or a bowl of fruit for us or something else as stifling and dull and then I would set about to draw space aliens, monsters and undersea scenes.
 That teacher had no patience for that but I only went there for one year so no loss.